Project

 Timeline

-Write a project proposal (about 1-2 pages) that has the following sections:
+Write a project proposal (about 1 page) that has the following sections:

-Part orders will be placed the week of Oct 16.
+We’re aiming for parts orders to be placed by October 21.
 Factor in about a week of processing and shipping time to receive the hardware.

 Progress milestone